zwave-js/zwave-js-ui/docs/development/intro.md

 > `deviceConfigPriorityDir`: Allows you to specify a directory where device configuration files can be loaded from with higher priority than the included ones.
 This directory does not get indexed and should be used sparingly, e.g. for testing.

+This directory does not expect any special structure.
+Just organize it as you like.
 When a custom device configuration is loaded successfully you should see this in zwave-js logs:

 ```js
 10:32:09.322 CNTRLR   [Node 001] User-provided device config loaded